A rich and creamy Healthy Macaroni and Cheese Recipe that's lighter on calories thanks to a few simple recipe hacks.

 Pro-tip: if the flour starts to cover the bottom of the pan and turn a golden brown color, turn your heat down to medium-low.

-Step 3: slowly whisk in your liquid (in this recipe’s case, milk) and whisk the roux into the liquid rapidly while continuing to cook over heat for about 2.5-4 minutes, or until the sauce gets thick and you can see the bottom of the pan while you whisk.
+Step 3: slowly whisk in your milk (or other liquid) and whisk the roux into the liquid rapidly while continuing to cook over heat for about 2-3 minutes, or until the sauce gets thick and you can see the bottom of the pan while you whisk.
 Remove from the heat!

 How do you make this healthy macaroni and cheese?

-Step 2: Make the roux (according to the instructions above), not removing the heat from the pan when you’re done.
+- Make the roux (according to the instructions above), turning the heat to low after.

-Step 4: Turn off the heat and add the pasta to the cheese sauce.
-Gently fold it into the sauce until all the pasta is covered in it.
+- Turn off the heat and add the pasta to the cheese sauce.
+Gently fold it into the sauce until combined.

 What can you mix into your macaroni and cheese?